tomas-fryza/vhdl-course/labs/07-display_driver/README.md

       ![Block diagram of 7-segment display driver](images/schema_driver2.jpg)

    7. Create a VHDL [simulation source](https://www.edaplayground.com/x/3f_A) `tb_driver_7seg_4digits`, complete the code, set conditions to display value `3.142` and run the simulation.
 Compare simulated timing diagram with yours in Preparation tasks.
-Verify the meaning of the constant `c_MAX` and reset generation process.
+Verify reset as well.

    8. Use **Flow** > **Open Elaborated design** and see the schematic after RTL analysis.
 Note that RTL (Register Transfer Level) represents digital circuit at the abstract level.